Pull out all the stops: Textual analysis via punctuation sequences: Case study: Author analysis

 Based on preliminary experiments, our accuracy results in~\cref{tab:table_neighb} and~\cref{tab:table_nn} seem to be robust to (1) different author samples of the same size and (2) different training and testing samples for a given author sample.
 However, the heterogeneity in accuracy across different author samples of the same size is more pronounced than the heterogeneity that we observe from different training and testing samples for a given author sample, as different author samples can sometimes yield significantly different training and testing set sizes (see~\cref{distribution_books}).
 Such heterogeneity across different author samples decreases as one increases the number of authors.

-To our knowledge, most attempts thus far at author recognition of literary documents have used data sets that are of significantly smaller scale than our corpus~\cite{Gerlach2018, Neal2017}.
+To the best of our knowledge, most attempts thus far at author recognition of literary documents have used data sets that are of significantly smaller scale than our corpus~\cite{Gerlach2018, Neal2017}.
 One recent example of author analysis from a corpus extracted from Project Gutenberg is the one in Qian \emph{et al.}~\cite{Qian2017}.
 Their corpus consists of $50$ authors (with their choices of authors based on a popularity criterion) and $900$ single-paragraph excerpts for each author.
-(They extracted their excerpts from several books by a corresponding author.)
+(For a given author, they extracted their excerpts from several books.)
 Using word-based features and machine-learning classifiers, they achieved an accuracy of 89.2\% using 90\% of their data for training and 10\% of it for testing.